jonaprieto/flask-ponywhoosh/README.rst

 ================
 |PyPI Package latest release| |Test|

-Install package, import it and start adding what fields of your models in your database you want to search.
+Install the package, import it and start adding what fields of your models in your database you want to search.
 We included some templates for the search engine.

 Install